postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 When you have a <xref:Metalama.Framework.Code> representation of a declaration, you may want to access it from your generated run-time code.
 You can do this by using one of the following methods or properties:

 * <xref:Metalama.Framework.Code.IExpression.Value?text=IExpression.Value> to generate code that represents a field, property, or parameter, because these declarations are <xref:Metalama.Framework.Code.IExpression>.
-*  <xref:Metalama.Framework.Code.Invokers.IMethodInvoker.Invoke*?text=method.Invoke> to generate code that invokes a method,
+* <xref:Metalama.Framework.Code.Invokers.IMethodInvoker.Invoke*?text=method.Invoke> to generate code that invokes a method.
-* <xref:Metalama.Framework.Code.Invokers.IIndexerInvoker.GetValue*?text=indexer.GetValue>> or <xref:Metalama.Framework.Code.Invokers.IIndexerInvoker.SetValue*?text=indexer.SetValue> to generate code that gets or sets the value of an accessor.
+* <xref:Metalama.Framework.Code.Invokers.IIndexerInvoker.GetValue*?text=indexer.GetValue> or <xref:Metalama.Framework.Code.Invokers.IIndexerInvoker.SetValue*?text=indexer.SetValue> to generate code that gets or sets the value of an accessor.
-* <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Add*?text=event.Add>, <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Remove*?text=event.Remove> or <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Raise*?text=event.Raise> to generate code that interacts with an event.
+* <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Add*?text=event.Add>, <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Remove*?text=event.Remove>, or <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Raise*?text=event.Raise> to generate code that interacts with an event.

 By default, when used with an instance member, all the methods and properties above generate calls for the current (`this`) instance.
 To specify a different instance, use the `With` method.